-In September 2015, PTTEP was listed for the second consecutive year on the Dow Jones Sustainability Index (DJSI) under the world Index of oil and gas Industry Moreover, in October 2015, PTTEP was declared as one of the listed companies under Thailand Sustainability Investment of 2015 by the Stock Exchange of Thailand.
+In September 2015, PTTEP was listed for the second consecutive year on the DJSI World Oil and Gas Industry.
+Moreover, in October 2015, PTTEP was declared as one of the listed companies under Thailand Sustainability Investment of 2015 by the Stock Exchange of Thailand.
 The enlistment was granted to companies for their outstanding performances in Environmental, Social, and Governance areas along with good business performances.

 The achievements are proud reflections of PTTEP's aspiration to become a leading Asian E&P company through technology and green practices and drive the organization towards its goal of sustainable growth.
 In order to continuously enhance PTTEP's sustainable development practices, the Company has outlined a sustainable development plan for short-term and long-term, which has also been included in the Company's 2015 corporate objectives, around the three areas of business, social and environment.
-Key activities in 2015 are as follows.
+Key activities in 2015 are as follows: